AliesTaha/BareNeuralNetwork/README.md

 If you don't believe this (I don't blame you, who am I to tell you what is and isn't true), run `testing.py`.
 The final dvalues is the same for both.
 The math, is clear.

+## Optimizers

+### Stochastic Gradient Descent (SGD)

+This is just a rudimentary optimizer.
+Decrease the loss by using the calculated gradient to update the weights and biases of the neural network.
+It takes in a batch of data, and that batch could be 1 sample, or every sample.

+Hyperparameters are tunable parameters in machine learning models and optimization algorithms that are set before training begins

 ## Acknowledgments

 This project is inspired by the book Neural Networks from Scratch in Python by Harrison Kinsley and Daniel Kukieła.
 Their work provided a foundational understanding and motivated the development of this hands-on implementation.
 The math intuition would not have been possible without the great work of 3B1B.